LAStools/LAStools/bin/las2tin_README.txt

   a concavity of 50 meter.
 Use '-concavity 0' to disable this.
 The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.
+  With the '-kill 3' option also triangles in the interior are removed if their edges are 3 meters or longer.

   It is also possible to compute histograms over the length of edges with '-histo' or '-histo_only'.
 As arguments this command